Matrix Decomposition and Applications: Missing Entries and Rank-One Update

-Since the matrix decomposition via the ALS is extensively used in the Netflix recommender data, where many entries are missing since many users have not watched some movies or they will not rate the movies for some reason.
-We can employ an additional mask matrix $\bM\in \real^{M\times N}$ where $m_{mn}\in \{0,1\}$ means if the user $n$ has rated the movie $m$ or not.
-Therefore, the loss function can be defined as
+Matrix decomposition via ALS is extensively used in the context of Netflix-style recommender data, where a substantial number of entries are missing due to users not having watched certain movies or choosing not to rate them for various reasons.
+In this scenario, the low-rank matrix decomposition problem is also known as \textit{matrix completion} that can help recover unobserved entries \citep{jain2017non}.
+To model this, we can introduce an additional mask matrix $\bM\in \{0,1\}^{M\times N}$, where each entry $m_{mn}\in \{0,1\}$ indicates whether user $n$ has rated movie $m$ or not.
+Using this mask, the loss function can be defined as:

-where $\odot$ is the \textit{Hadamard product} between matrices.
-For example, the Hadamard product for a $3 \times 3$ matrix $\bA$ with a $3\times 3$ matrix $\bB$ is